Advanced Global Research promoted by the Center of Global and Experiential Learning through competitive awards

 These funds may not be applied toward a HNGR internship.

-Deadline: The application, including a letter of recommendation from a Wheaton faculty or staff member in a sealed envelope with the signature of the reference signed along the flap, must be submitted to the Center for Global and Experiential Learning by Friday, March 16, 2018 at 5:00 p.m.
-Applicants will be notified of the decision on their application no later than Monday, April 23, 2018.
+Deadline: For graduates, the application, including a letter of recommendation from a Wheaton faculty or staff member in a sealed envelope with the signature of the reference signed along the flap, must be submitted by Friday, March 8, 2019 at 4:30 p.m.

 Post-Selection: Applicants selected to receive the International Internship Travel Grant are required to complete or have completed a GoGlobal application for their associated internship and be registered for an academic internship or zero-credit internship (G ST 490: Internship – 0 credit.)
 Grant funds will not be disbursed until ALL internship application requirements are complete on GoGlobal.